 Recent and forthcoming events:

-- International Workshop on Media, Memory and History, September 2016 (Co-organized by T. Klein, E. Keightley and S. Mihelj)
+- International Workshop on Media, Memory and History, September 2016 (co-organised by T. Klein, E. Keightley and S. Mihelj)

-- International Symposium on Media & Time, June 2017 (co-organized by E. Keightley, S. Mihelj and P. Yeandle)
+- International Symposium on Media & Time, June 2017 (co-organised by E. Keightley, S. Mihelj and P. Yeandle)

-- Project launch The Missing: Memory, Migration and Partition, February 2018 (co-organized by E. Keightley)
+- Project launch The Missing: Memory, Migration and Partition, February 2018 (co-organised by E. Keightley)

 - Symposium Images of Welfare: Press and Public Attitudes to Poverty 35 years on, March 2018 (co-organised by D. Wring and M. Monaghan)

-- Networking Workshop on New Media as Heritage, June 2018 (organized by S. Natale)
+- Networking Workshop on New Media as Heritage, June 2018 (organised by S. Natale)

-- AHRC Workshop on Protest Memories, September 2018 (co-organized by E. Keightley)
+- AHRC Workshop on Protest Memories, September 2018 (co-organised by E. Keightley)